center-for-threat-informed-defense/summiting-the-pyramid/docs/overview.rst

 **Use the index to begin looking at our research!**

 Looking to contribute to the project?
-Have an analytic you would like scored? `Please create an issue on our GitHub with the 'analytic scoring' label here! <https://github.com/center-for-threat-informed-defense/summiting-the-pyramid/labels/analytic%20scoring>`_!
+Have an analytic you would like scored? `Please create an issue on our GitHub here <https://github.com/center-for-threat-informed-defense/summiting-the-pyramid/issues/new?assignees=marvel90120&labels=analytic%2Cissue&projects=&template=analytic_submission.yml&title=%5BAnalytic-Submission%5D%3A+>`_!

 Notice
 ------